 While technically you can currently wear whatever clothing you like, we strongly recommend that you do use the best protective equipment you can afford, and keep yourself as safe as possible.

 While you can ride in shorts and a tee-shirt if you want, a legal term called ‘contributory negligence’ could see an injury claim payout being reduced if you were hurt by another driver – the third party’s insurer could use the case of Froom and others versus Butcher.
 Check out this short article to understand more about contributory negligence.

 Bike helmets are VAT-exempt, but this legislation won't necessarily impact paying VAT on your jacket, gloves, trousers or boots.
 There have been efforts in the past to secure VAT-exempt status for CE-approved bike kit, but they were unsuccessful.

 Realistically, the only way it might happen is if it becomes a legal requirement to wear CE-approved kit, but there are other precedents where PPE isn't exempt, so it seems unlikely.

-There’ll be a huge range of kit for sale; some of it will conform to prEN 17092, and be CE marked as such, and some of it will already meet EN 13595.
+There’s a huge range of kit for sale; some of it will conform to prEN 17092 or EN 17092 – and be CE marked as such – and some of it will meet EN 13595.
 And a lot of it won’t be CE marked at all, because while anything deemed protective should have been independently tested for many years now, it’s simply not been the case, and there’s still a lot on the shelves.

 Ultimately, for the vast majority of motorcycle riders who value their safety, the new legislation can only be seen as a good thing.
 Any ambiguity is gone, so Customs and Trading Standards will find it much easier to remove from sale any products that are not independently tested, and the consumer will be able to get the best value when they spend their money.